rndazurescript/FunWithAzureML/notebook-to-pipeline/Readme.md

 [![Notebook to AzureML pipeline](https://img.youtube.com/vi/4QPqbLf57iU/0.jpg)](https://youtu.be/4QPqbLf57iU)

+> NOTE: Datastores moved under Data and do not exist on the root level menu anymore.

 ## Curate the code

 Let's assume that you start from [a notebook](./original_notebook.ipynb) that does an analysis reading [an Excel file](./CompanyA.xlsx).